 “There is no question right now that Canadian lacrosse is in trouble at all levels,” he said.
 “It’s difficult to get kids involved when you don’t have high-profile national teams.”

-Furlong said players have three main demands as part of the CLA’s charity status: “bread and butter” financial issues including removing costs and better insurance, and improved representation have been at the top of players’ agenda.
+Furlong said players have three main demands: reinstatement of its charity status, “bread and butter” financial issues including removing costs and better insurance, and improved representation have been at the top of players’ agenda.

 “There should have been some attention paid to this long before 2018,” he said.
 “We are demanding that we sit down with the CLA and go through these issues in good faith, but they refuse to do it essentially.”